 Cause of Cold Sweats

 Cold sweats can be incredibly uncomfortable.
 It's also not uncommon for your mind to wander and for you to feel like your body is trying to tell you something terrible.
-First, take my anxiety test now to get a better idea of how these symptoms interact and what they mean about your anxiety.

 - You encounter a predator in the wild.